NICHOLAS WANG

 Drumstick Nub (~2,500 words)

-He had been waiting for the bus to arrive when it happened.
+He had been waiting for the bus when it happened.
 There was no blood, no pain, and no one to witness it.
 It had simply fallen off.
 One moment it was there, attached to the end of his arm, just like always, and the next it was on the ground, beside some withered leaves and bits of litter.
-A few seconds later, a city worker had swept it right into his bin.
-He had earbuds in and was whistling something out of tune.

 A man's hand falls off without warning while waiting for the bus.
 As he attempts to navigate his life with this inexplicable loss, the story follows the cascading consequences of a single surreal event.
 A darkly absurdist exploration of how we lose ourselves, piece by piece.

-It felt like I was being sucked into a big, black hole.
+It felt as if I was being sucked into a big, black hole.
 A total, absolute nothingness that gradually crept over my body, enveloping me like a cold fog.
 Little by little, I was becoming a part of it.
 Or, maybe it was becoming part of me.
 Maybe I was fading away altogether.
-Either way, I felt myself losing my place in the world, there, deep beneath the ground.
-I could hardly even hear my heart thump anymore.

 A night in Chicago when the power goes out and a bartender descends into the restaurant's basement to find the circuit breaker.
 What begins as a routine task becomes a surreal journey into an impossible space.
 Told years later to his cousin over coffee in California, the story explores the fear of being trapped, the unreliability of memory, and the thin line between the real and the unreal.